Chithiram Pesuthadi

 Chithiram Pesuthadi is a 2006 Indian Tamil-language romantic action drama film written and directed by Mysskin in his directorial debut.
 The film stars Malayalam actors Narain and Bhavana, both making their debut in Tamil cinema.
-The score and soundtrack are composed by Sundar C. Babu with cinematography by Mahesh Muthuswami and editing by M. Kasi Viswanathan.
-Produced by Dreambridge Productions on a budget of ₹ 1.20 crore, the film faced publicity issues but was later released in Chennai and the rest of Tamil Nadu.
-The film became a massive hit of that year.
-The film was later remade in Telugu as Raju Bhai, and in Kannada as Kiccha Huccha.
+The music was composed by debutant Sundar C. Babu with cinematography by Mahesh Muthuswami and editing by M. Kasi Viswanathan.

+Produced by Dreambridge Productions, Chithiram Pesuthadi was released on 10 February 2006.
+The film initially had a poor box office run but soon became a major success after favourable word of mouth, V. Ravichandran buying the distribution rights and aggressively marketing it, especially one of its songs.
+The film was remade in Telugu as Raju Bhai (2007), and in Kannada as Kiccha Huccha (2010).
+An unrelated film Chithiram Pesuthadi 2, produced by the same production company, was released in 2019.